klbrg/jse21ocp/README.md

 # Java OCP 21 Study Notes

 This repository contains my personal notes and resources as I prepare for the **Oracle Certified Professional: Java SE 21 Developer (OCP 21)** exam.
+The notes are based on the book **OCP Programmer's Guide** by Kahlid A. Mughal and Vasily A. Streinikov.

+See [OCP Programmer's Guide](https://www.mughal.no/jse21ocp/) for more details.

 ## Usage